liufeng2317/ADFWI/docs/version-plans/bv1.2/optimization-chain.md

 ## Executive Summary

-`bv1.2` is now in a **stabilization phase**.
+`bv1.2` is now in a **closeout/stabilization phase**.
 The main work is no longer broad cleanup; the framework has already been reorganized around explicit ownership:

 - `ADFWI.backends` owns backend/device/dtype selection.
 - `ADFWI.fwi.transforms` owns waveform preprocessing.